real-space/AngstromCube/green/README.md

 Compilation

-    green can be compiled for the CPU without CUDA to check the functionality.
+    green can be compiled for the CPU without CUDA to check its functionality.
     To do this, create a soft link ln -s green.cu green.cxx

     Otherwise, green is a CUDA code for NVIDIA GPUs.

 Input

-    green expects Hmt.xml, an XML-formatted ASCII file containing the local and non-local parts of the potential operator.
+    green expects Hmt.xml, an XML-formatted ASCII file containing the local and non-local parts of the potential operator as exported by write_to_file in include/grid_operators.hxx

 Dependencies

-    currently green needs the header-only library rapidxml. planned extension foresees the inclusion of tfQMRgpu.
+    green needs the header-only library rapidxml.
+    green can include the header-only library tfQMRgpu.